 Coronavirus: G7 vow to fight virus-induced economic slowdown

-Markets fall back as ministers fail to outline specific actions to tackle the impact of the virus
+Wall Street dips as ministers fail to outline specific actions to tackle virus impact

 The call was led by US treasury secretary Steven Mnuchin and Federal Reserve chairman Jerome Powell.

-Finance ministers and central bank governors from the Group of Seven (G7) vowed after a rare conference call on Tuesday that they are “ready to take actions” to support the global economy as the coronavirus continues to spread.
+Finance ministers and central bank governors from the Group of Seven (G7) advance economies vowed after a rare conference call on Tuesday that they are “ready to take actions” to prevent the fast-spreading coronavirus leading to a downturn.

-However, European shares pulled back from their highs and US stock futures retraced earlier gains as the G7 ministers and top central bankers failed to outline specific actions.
+However, shares opened lower on Wall Street - and European shares pulled back from their highs - as ministers and top central bankers failed to outline specific actions.

 They added: “Alongside strengthening efforts to expand health services, G7 finance ministers are ready to take actions, including fiscal measures where appropriate, to aid in the response to the virus and support the economy during this phase.”